Geoffrey Boot

-Geoffrey Boot (born 1953) is an English-born politician who until 2021 served as a Member of the House of Keys for Glenfaba and Peel.
+Geoffrey George Boot, Baron of Waughton (born 1953) is an English-born politician who until 2021 served as a Member of the House of Keys for Glenfaba and Peel.
 Before moving to the Isle of Man, Boot also served as a Conservative Councillor and Mayor for Sandgate in Kent.

 Early life

 Geoffrey George Boot was born in Nottingham in 1953 and was educated in Sussex Coast College Hastings.
 Boot's time at college was cut short by a serious motorsport accident which left him hospitalised and forced him to leave further education.

 After the accident, Boot began his working career at Midland Bank before moving into surveying and estate agency work.
 Boot also operated a large soft fruit farm as well as holiday, golf and leisure facilities.

 UK political career

 Prior to his election into the House of Keys, Boot was a Conservative Party councillor in the parish of Sandgate, Kent, where he served four years as chairman and for three months was their only mayor.
 He and his wife Suzie unsuccessfully stood in the 2007 Shepway District Council election for the Folkestone Cheriton ward.